-Graph-to-sequence networks allow information represtable as a graph (such as an annotated NLP sentence or computer code structure as an AST) to be connected to a sequence generator to produce output which can benefit from the graph structure of the input.
+Graph-to-sequence networks allow information representable as a graph (such as an annotated NLP sentence or computer code structured as an AST) to be connected to a sequence generator to produce output which can benefit from the graph structure of the input.

 The training option

 -encoder_type ggnn implements a GGNN (Gated Graph Neural Network) based on github.com/JamesChuanggg/ggnn.pytorch.git which is based on the paper “Gated Graph Sequence Neural Networks” by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.